jimimvp/jimimvp.github.io/_posts/notes/2022-08-03-synthetic-returns.md

 **BONUS: Appendix.** In the current formulation the reward contributions of the summation might be double counted, so there is no reward conservation.
 The section 6.4 limitation of additive regression I am not getting exactly, now suddenly we have the function $$c(\cdot, \cdot)$$, I need to read this more thoroughly.

+# Counterfactual Credit Assignment

+Key idea: condition value functions on future events by learning to extract relevant information from a trajectory.

+Let's jump to the method section right away, I'm just gonna say it straight, I don't like the notation style...
+Who uses $$\mathcal{X}$$ for state space in RL, observation is $$E_t$$ and $$S_t$$ the score function , come on :D ...
+Note that, the `score function` is basically $$\nabla_\theta \log \pi_theta(a | x)$$.
+Equation 1 indicates REINFORCE, so the point here is that it's a `Monte-Carlo estimate`!
+So the only thing that we need to do is to be able to simulate trajectories (a lot of them though!).
+Another feature here is the value function baseline in this formulation (I believe that the original REINFORCE didn't have value function baseline?).
+A key feature of REINFORCE is that the likelihood of an action increases proportionally to the return from time-step t, not the whole trajectory.
+Second feature is that subtracting $$V(X_t)$$ does not bias the estimator and typically reduces the variance, the baseline is normally assumed not to depend on future observations `this is kind of the motivator of this paper`.

+`Weber et al (2019)` showed that including variables that are causally dependent on the action leads to a biased estimator.

+The REINFORCE estimator actually updates only the single action that was taken in the trajectory, but there is work from Sutton (2000) `(would be interest to read this)` that shows that we can derive a policy gradient estimator that actually updates all of the actions simultaneously.
+It is basically summing across all of the timesteps of the trajectory discounted and summing over all of the actions where we weight the score function with $$Q(X_t, a)$$.
+I don't understand this sentence after eq.
+2: "... this is in contrast with score function estimates above which depend on the return, a function of the entire trajectory" `actually, this is true yes, the REINFORCE gradient weights all of the timesteps by difference between $$G_t - V(X_t)$$`.

+**Hindisght reasoning vs. luck.** Imagine a team game where the agent is a weak player and it plays with a strong player in a team.
+The team wins, but what should the agent learn from this positive reward signal, since all of the actions that it has taken have not contributed to victory.

+`Buesing et al. (2019)` show that hindsight information is helpful in understanding the trajectory, pretty frequently.
+This work is connected to the work of Buesign et al. with the difference that this work focuses on model-free and the other is model-based.

+`Here's a thought` I think that this future-conditioned baseline is predicting returns that are not influenced by the policy, whatever the policy does or in fact, maybe this can be formulated as predicting the `worst-case return`?

+**Future-conditional PG.** The point here is that the baseline can be conditioned on future information, but there needs to be a `importance correction term because otherwise future-conditioned policy gradients would be biased.` How bad is this bias?

+**Theorem 1.
+FC-PG** Assumption in the main text is that the (policy) - (action density conditioned on statistic and state) ratio needs to be finite, i.e. 0 cannot be in the denominator.
+In fact, this improtance ratio is used for correction in fron of $$V(X_t, \phi_t$$, apparently there are no requirements to $$\phi_t$$ with the correction term.
+The aforementioned assumption means that knowing the statistic $$\phi_t$$ shouldn't make the action taken by the policy completely unaffecting the future (hmmm... is this a big assumption actually?).

+`the FC-PG doesn't necessarily have lower variance than classical PG, because of the importance weighting`, the countermeasure to this is to study an estimator that makes the ratio equal to 1, meaning that the action is completely independent of the statistic $$\phi_t$$, i.e. $$p(a | X_t, \phi_t) = \pi(a | X_t)$$.
+And this is what leads us to **CCA-PG**, i.e. counterfactual gradient estimate.

+**Theorem 2.
+CCA-PG.** Interesting theoretical result here is that the variance of CCA is at most the variance of the classical policy gradient and it has no bias, the only condition is that $$A_t$$ is independent of $$\phi_t$$.

+**How do we estimate $$\phi_t$$?** This paper proposes three methods, the interesting result is `Theorem 3. **TODO**`